NagaSolo/0624_matahelang_4-image-segmentation/README.md

 - Computer Vision Project Idea – Image segmentation is the process of dividing an image into multiple segments
 - It is very useful in finding meanings from the image
 - They are used in object detection of self-driving cars.

+### Progress
+- Tech Stack - `WIP`
+    CV - from scratch, not viable
+    OpenCV - buggy, deps hell -> good side is tons of resources LibCV etc - not intuitive